How to Start an Exercise Routine that Works for You

 Once an exercise or activity gets easy, you want to change it up a bit.
-For example, if you have been doing strength training with 5-pound weights, you should increase the weight once it starts to become too easy.
-If you continue with the 5-pound weights, your muscles won’t benefit from the exercise like they did when you first started.
+For example, if you have been doing strength training with five-pound weights, you should increase the weight once it starts to become too easy.
+If you continue with the five-pound weights, your muscles won’t benefit from the exercise like they did when you first started.

 Our bodies constantly need to be challenged to be the most efficient and burn more calories.